CausalDisco/gadjid/README.md

 * Feedback is very welcome!
 Just [open an issue](https://github.com/CausalDisco/gadjid/issues/new/choose) on here.
 * We are working on making 𝚐𝚊𝚍𝚓𝚒𝚍 available also for R.
-* 𝚐𝚊𝚍𝚓𝚒𝚍 is extensively tested (tests at bottom of each `/gadjid/src/**.rs` file) and validated against SID for DAG inputs.
-We are working on further extending and future-proofing the test suite.
 * The code is well documented.
 We plan on making a user and developer documentation available. 📃